jmackey-astro/PION/README.txt

 (1)
-First you need to compile extra libraries. cd to "./extra_libraries"
+First you need to compile extra libraries.
+On debian/Ubuntu Linux distributions you should be able to install the
+packages:
+libsundials-serial-dev libsundials-serial
+libsiloh5-0 libsilo-bin libsilo-dev
+libcfitsio-dev libcfitsio-bin

+On other systems you may have to compile Silo, Sundials, and Cfitsio from source.
+Here is how:
+- cd to "./extra_libraries"
-From the command line, run "bash install_all_libs.sh" to install.
+- From the command line, run "bash install_all_libs.sh" to install.
-The script needs internet access with "wget" to work.
-On OS-X this means you probably need to replace wget with another command (curl?).

-(2)
+The script needs internet access to download the source code for the libraries.
+It also needs cmake, c, c++, fortran compilers to be installed on the system.

+(2) ** compile SERIAL version of the code **
 Then cd to "./bin_serial" and run "bash compile_code.sh" if you are lucky it will detect that you are using a standard workstation and will just compile.
 If you are running Microsoft